‘Shouldn’t pose a problem’: Fourth of July fireworks weather outlook | WTOP News

 It’s looking pretty sunny, albeit muggy, on Monday for July Fourth picnicking and fireworks-watching in the D.C. area.
 Here’s what you need to know this holiday weekend.

-It won’t get any less humid Thursday night; it will actually become more humid, paving the way for a heat index near 100 degrees on Friday.
+It will paved the way for more humidity and a heat index near 100 degrees on Friday.

 - Listen to WTOP online and on the radio at 103.5 FM or 107.7 FM.